PENNSYLVANIA PELLITORY

 Click on each photo thumbnail to enlarge.

-This native annual nettle grows up to 15 inches tall.
-The stems are erect and unbranched.
-The blunt-pointed, lance-shaped leaves are on long stalks, alternating on the stem (A).
-The inconspicuous green flowers are clustered around the leaf axils (B).
-Identified by its long, tapering leaves and green flower clusters in alternate leaf axils.
+This inconspicuous native annual has erect, unbranched stems up to 15 inches tall.
+The long lance-shaped leaves taper gradually to a blunt tip.
+Leaves have smooth margins and are on long stalks, alternating on the stem (A).
+Inconspicuous green flowers framed by 4 green sepals and several longer leafy bracts are clustered around the leaf axils (B).
+Plants sometimes occur in large colonies (C).

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Roland Barth.